 So how do you calculate the “right price” to pay for a property?
 At Stacks, we specialise in finding properties and negotiating a great asking price.
 We have developed a formula which anyone can use to ensure they know how to calculate the right price to pay for a property.

-There’s lots of property on the market that is overpriced, and yet others go for above asking, so how can you commit to a purchase without knowing what the ‘right price’ will be?
+There’s lots of property on the market that is overpriced, and yet others go for above asking, so how can you commit to a purchase without knowing how to calculate the ‘right price’?

 Overvaluing occurs for several reasons.
 Estate agents can find themselves in a tricky position, trying to win an instruction when competing in some kind of beauty parade.
 Overvaluing may be the only way they can take the instruction.
 Alternatively, they may be pressurised by the vendor to put the property on the market at a higher price than they would otherwise recommend.

 Putting a market value on houses is an objective exercise – three agents will rarely come up with the same value on a property, and the more unusual the property, the greater the discrepancy is likely to be.

 So how, as a buyer, do you establish the ‘correct’ price for a property?

 The asking price is rarely the right buying price.
 Our advice is to view the asking price as a guide price on which to base your calculations.